JulieMontoya/BCP_design/README.md

 ### 2019-10-19

 New versions of graphics library  (pad drawing code fully rewritten, some stuff moved to database manager.
 Now supports outline pads, enabled by setting bit 7 of memory location `padmode`),  database manager and placement/routing test program.
 There's more yet to be done on the graphics library, but at least this version works.
 Also a new program `REP10` which is the beginnings of a report generator.

+### 2010-01-22

+New versions uploaded.
+Code builds and the "playable demo" runs .....
+Next step will be a stand-alone wiring list generator  (and maybe even some new wiring lists and a new footprint file).
+I first need to debug some code that I've broken somewhere along the way, that didn't get spotted because the demo isn't testing it .....